wordplate/wordplate.github.io/docs/installation.md

 # Installation

-To use WordPlate, you need to have PHP 7.1.3+ installed on your machine.
+To use WordPlate, you need to have PHP 7.2+ installed on your machine.
 You'll also optionally need [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com) installed if you want to use [Laravel Mix](https://laravel.com/docs/5.8/mix) to compile your CSS and JavaScript.

-Make sure your server meets the following requirements:

-- PHP >= 7.1.3
-- Mbstring PHP Extension

 Install WordPlate by issuing the Composer `create-project` command in your terminal: